 Panthers snap Kraken’s seven-game win streak with 5-1 win

-The longest active win streak in the league came to an end as Seattle couldn’t solve Florida goalie Spencer Knight other than Jared McCann’s goal early in the second period.
+Seattle couldn’t solve Knight other than Jared McCann’s goal early in the second period.
 Knight made 36 saves and the Panthers won consecutive games for the first time in nearly a month.

+“Just solid, square to the puck.
+Anything that got away from him he had an answer for,” Florida coach Paul Maurice said of Knight.
+“One or two really really good saves, cross-seam saves that are hard to make.
+Gave us a nice bit of confidence and calm back there.”

+Florida needed Knight to be at his best because of injuries.
+Florida had just 10 forwards available for most of the game after Patric Hornqvist was helped off the ice in the first period.
+Defender Radko Gudas also played just two shifts and had 2:08 of ice time.

 Florida capitalized and Verhaeghe scored his second moments later.
 Verhaeghe has 14 goals in 25 games and has five games with at least two goals this season.